Henk Lauwers

 Henk Lauwers is a classical baritone singer (lyric baritone), born in Ypres, Belgium in 1956.

 As a very young boy soprano Lauwers performed under direction of Benjamin Britten his War Requiem.
 Later he studied classical flute but gained international fame as a classical baritone singer.
-One of his most notable performances has been his live interpretation of Eight Songs for a Mad King by Peter Maxwell Davies in a Transparent Muziektheater production directed by Ian Burton.
+One of his most notable performances has been his live interpretation of Eight Songs for a Mad King by Peter Maxwell Davies directed by Ian Burton in a Muziektheater Transparant production.